Jh0mpis/Jh0mpis/README.md

   </p>

 <p >I specialize in the use of Python Programming Language and various of its' libraries such as Numpy, Matplotlib, Pandas, SciKitLearn, etc for data science and for general pruposes.
-I'm currently interesed in AI and computing cosmological and astrophysical simulation.<\br>
+I'm currently interesed in AI and computing cosmological and astrophysical simulation.

-I work in General Relativity, Black Holes and Cosmology at a theoretical approach.<\br>
+I work in General Relativity, Black Holes and Cosmology at a theoretical approach.

 I also have some works on quantum computing, videogames and mechanical statistic applied on computing problems as the Conway's game of life.
 </p>